If you’ve been paying attention to the news within the past few months, you’ve likely been hearing a lot about the rise of the robo-advisor.

 Fees, Charges & Minimums For Wealthfront

-What are the fees that you'll have to pay for the Wealthfront investment service?
-The good news is they offer some extremely competitive rates, and if you have below $10,000 in assets you'll be able to invest for free!
+What are the fees that you’ll have to pay for the Wealthfront investment service?
+The good news is they offer some extremely competitive rates.

-Wealthfront does not charge an advisory fee on the first $10,000 of assets under management.
-On amounts over $10,000, we charge a monthly advisory fee based on an annual fee rate of 0.25%.
+Wealthfront charges a monthly advisory fee based on an annual fee rate of 0.25%.
 The only other fee you incur is the very low fee embedded in the cost of the ETFs you will own that averages 0.15%.

 You pay the following fees to Wealthfront:

-Our account minimum is $500, which entitles you to a periodically rebalanced, diversified portfolio of low cost index funds enhanced with our daily tax-loss harvesting service (for taxable accounts).The account minimum required to qualify for our Tax-Optimized Direct Indexing service is $100,000.
+Our account minimum is $500, which entitles you to a periodically rebalanced, diversified portfolio of low cost index funds enhanced with our daily tax-loss harvesting service (for taxable accounts).The account minimum required to qualify for our Stock Level Tax-Loss Harvesting is $100,000.

 There is also a minimum withdrawal of $250, and you can’t withdraw below the account minimum of $500.